ahamedamansoor/coder-pod/COMP_JS_STRUC.md

 15. **Real-world focus** - Include practical examples students will actually use
 16. **Progressive learning** - Build from simple to complex, beginner to advanced
 17. **Array Iteration Methods** - When documenting array methods, organize by category (Transform, Aggregate, Search, Boolean, Iterator).
 Use color-coded badges, show all 15+ methods, include SnippetOutput for each example.
 See Section 14 for complete reference.
+18. **Use 3xl breakpoint for CodeSnippets** - Always use `grid-cols-1 3xl:grid-cols-2` for CodeSnippet grids.
+This ensures full-width display below 1800px and side-by-side layout above 1800px.

 ---

-*Last Updated: November 2025 - Added Array Iteration Methods Complete Reference (Section 14)* *CODER POD Educational Platform*
+*Last Updated: December 2025 - Added Switch Statements Fall-Through Pattern (Section 15)* *CODER POD Educational Platform*